dmtiblin/UR-Web-Scraping-Challenge/README.md

 ### NASA Mars News

 * Scrape the [Mars News Site](https://redplanetscience.com/) and collect the latest News Title and Paragraph Text.
 Assign the text to variables that you can reference later.

+* Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

 ```python
 # Example: